Abstract

 Maintenance of parasitoid wasps and infection assay of Drosophila melanogaster

 For the infection assays, 50-100 staged Drosophila late second/early third instar larvae of the respective genotype were transferred onto apple juice plates with fresh yeast paste.
-30 females and 20 males of the wasps aged between 3-6 days were added to the larvae, allowing to infect them for 4-6 hours.
-Afterwards, wasps were removed and infected larvae were allowed to develop further in vials with normal fly food.
+30 female and 20 male wasps aged between 3-6 days were added to the larvae, allowing to infect them for 4-6 hours.
+Afterwards, wasps were removed and larvae were allowed to develop further in vials with normal fly food.
 Wasps were only used once for each infection.
-After infestation, third instar larvae were prepared, or the survival rate of wasps versus Drosophila imago was recorded.
+Only infected larvae containing wasp egg were used for the subsequent experiments.
+After infestation, hemolymph or lymph glands were prepared at the time points indicated for the particular application, or the survival rate of wasps versus Drosophila imago was recorded.

 Fly work and genetic analyses